Ninaiskov/ConnDiff-MSBM/README.md

 Data used from Human Connectome Project (HCP) and synthetic data is located in data folder.

 ### Results
-Result files 'model_sample.npy' including MAP partition matrix Z are located in results folder under respective experiment subfolder.
+Result files 'model_sample.npy' including MAP partition matrix Z are located in results folder under respective experiment subfolder (only results files for best runs for HCP data are uploaded)

 ### Scripts
 - main.py: Main script for defining parameters and running model